intuition-dev/mbCLIx/docs/_doc2/docs/phoneGap.md

 1. After you develop an electron up, it is easier to do phonegap.

-2. Make sure your ROOT in dat.yaml points to the url.
+2. Make sure your ROO T in dat.yaml points to the url.
 Also make sure you bring patience, PhoneGap takes a bit of time to get going the first time you learn it - like anything new.

 3. Now that you have build.phonegap.com ready AND you have an SPA web-app running in the cloud, you can deploy your custom web-app.